Marine Conservation Indonesia

-Welcome to Marine Conservation Indonesia.
-We are a community of ocean scientists and educators committed to using research and teaching to preserve Indonesia’s marine ecosystem.
-This organization is dedicated to the conservation and sustainable management of Indonesia’s marine ecosystems, which are among the most biodiverse in the world.
+Jalapala Lestari Indonesia Foundation (Marine Conservation Indonesia) is an independent Indonesian non-profit organization committed to using research and education to conserve Indonesia’s marine ecosystems.
+The organization is dedicated to the conservation and sustainable management of Indonesia’s marine ecosystems, which are among the most biodiverse in the world.
 Recognizing the critical role of coral reefs, mangroves, seagrass beds, and marine wildlife in supporting livelihoods and biodiversity, the organization employs a multi-stakeholder approach to address pressing environmental challenges such as overfishing, habitat destruction, pollution, and climate change.

 Mission